Surface Duo 2 vs. Surface Duo: Everything new in Microsoft's folding phone

 Microsoft just announced the Surface Duo 2, which comes with a slew of upgrades affecting everything from the camera to the processor and display.
-The phone starts at $1,499 and is available for preorder starting today.
-Microsoft made the announcement during its fall product launch event, where it also unveiled the Surface Laptop Studio, Surface Pro 8, Surface Go 3 and Surface Slim Pen 2.
+The phone starts at $1,499 and is available for preorder starting today; it will ship beginning Oct.
+5. Microsoft made the announcement during its fall product launch event, where it also unveiled the Surface Laptop Studio, Surface Pro 8, Surface Go 3 and Surface Slim Pen 2.

 Among the biggest changes coming to the Surface Duo 2 is a more advanced camera system that includes three lenses instead of just one like last year's model.
 The original Surface Duo had one camera located on the inside of the device, meaning you had to open the phone and fold its display backward to use it as a regular camera.
 The new Surface Duo 2 has a rear-mounted camera system just like a traditional smartphone.